owickstrom/twitter-kinesis-lab/README.md

 The `web` application provides the user interface.
 It regularly selects from the PostgreSQL database the `n` tags with the highest count, and renders an animated tag cloud in the browser.
 The library `clojure.java.jdbc` is again used for communicating with the database.
-JQuery and Underscore.js are used in the web client to create a simple tag cloud.
+ReactJS, Underscore.js, and browser-request.js are used in the web client to create a simple tag cloud.

 ## Credentials